Media Production Comprehensives Students: Please read the following before beginning production.

 Keeping the crew of your project limited to students not only provides the educational experience afforded by collaborative media production but also ensures your work will be eligible for the “student” category of film festivals and competitions, which have stringent rules about non-professional crew.

-In the fall, each senior director should avail themselves of the opportunity to have a dedicated producer and cinematographer enrolled in 290 Intermediate Productions.
+In the fall, each senior director is required to enroll in the MAC 491 Media Production Senior Seminar.
+Seniors in the class cohort will not only direct their own project but also serve as principal crew (producers and cinematographers) on peers' projects.
 Other Occidental students are welcomed as crew collaborators.
 We encourage you to seek out student production designers, composers, and musicians through the Oxy Digest or by directly contacting affiliate programs such as Music, Studio Art, or Theater.

-5 principal photography shooting days, and 1 pickup shoot day, max for fictional projects.
+A maximum of 3 principal photography shooting days, and 1 pickup shoot day, max for fictional projects.
 Documentary projects can divide up shoots into smaller increments, if pre-approved by faculty mentor.
 No day to exceed 10 hours.
+Water and snacks should be made available on set to cast and crew for shoot of any duration, but a meal break of at least 30 minutes with a meal provided to all cast and crew must occur every 4 hours.
 12-hour turnaround requirement for cast and crew between shoots.
 Projects must have call sheets pre-approved by faculty mentor in advance of shoot, and daily production reports must be submitted to faculty mentor within 48 hours of shoot’s completion.

 Shooting Ratio 18:1